Share this article

 These situations are not isolated anomalies.
 They are the result of an accumulation of decisions taken separately, often to move faster, respond to a constraint or launch a new service without questioning the existing system.

-Over time, these gaps add up.
-The system becomes harder for users to understand, more complex for teams to develop and more costly for the organisation to maintain.
+With time, these inconsistencies add up.
+The system becomes harder for users to understand, more complex for teams to evolve, and more costly for the organisation to maintain.

-Acknowledging the existence of a consistency debt is the first step.
-Reducing it then involves gradually realigning what has diverged: the pathways, content, tools and decisions that structure the digital experience.
+Recognising the existence of a digital coherence debt is a first step.
+Reducing it then involves progressively realigning the pathways, content, interfaces, tools, and governance methods that structure the digital experience.